FortAwesome/wordpress-fontawesome/README.md

 ## Installation

+To install directly as a WordPress plugin:

 1. Download the [latest release](https://github.com/FortAwesome/wordpress-fontawesome/releases/latest) of `font-awesome-official.zip`
 1. In the WordPress admin dashboard "Add Plugins" page, click "Upload Plugin" and upload that `font-awesome-official.zip`
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Font Awesome screen to configure the plugin

+(For instructions on adding this as a composer package to install with your theme or plugin, see [Developers](#for-developers))

 # For End Users